Skip to main content

 Check events:

-kubectl describe pod -l app=postgres-ai-monitoring -n monitoring
+kubectl describe pod -l app.kubernetes.io/instance=postgres-ai-monitoring -n postgres-ai-mon

 Common issues: